 Once you’ve created your list network list, it’s time to build your extended network.
 This consists of:

 - People who work or worked at companies where you worked – They may not actually know you (maybe they know your name and maybe they don’t) but if you work/worked at the same company they are likely to be receptive to being part of your network.

-- People who work or worked at companies where you would like to work – As part of your job search, you should have a list of the companies where you would like to work.
-From this list, search for people you know that either work at these companies (or worked there at some point).
-These individuals will be your best source for introductions and the “inside scoop” on these companies.
-LinkedIn is a great tool for this research.
+- People who work or worked at companies where you would like to work – As part of your job LinkedIn is a great tool for this research.

-- Networking Events: A great place to build you network is networking events.
-There are a wide range of events, including alumni events and trade group events.
+A great place to build your network is networking events.
+There is a wide range of events, including alumni events and trade group events.
 Take a look at some of the following links:

 - Leverage Professional Associations (as mentioned above).
 Take a look at List of international professional associations.

 - Follow-up After Events – There are many ways to follow-up after a networking event.
 Send an email, offer to set up follow-up meetings, connect on Linkedin, etc.

 - Network Every Week – Find at least one way to network every week.
 Whether it be coffee breaks (see below) or emails to keep in touch.

 - Coffee Meetings – Invite people from your network to coffee.
 This is a great way to stay in touch.